buttplugio/buttplug/spec/protocol-spec/generic.md

 ## VibrateCmd

 **Description:** Causes a toy that supports vibration to run specific vibration motors at a certain speeds.
+Devices with multiple vibrator features may take multiple values.
+The [FeatureCount](enumeration.md#messageattributes) attribute for the message in the [DeviceList](enumeration.md#devicelist)/[DeviceAdded]enumeration.md#deviceadded) message will contain that information.

-In order to abstract the dynamic range of different toys, the values are sent as a dictionary of vibration motor indexes against floats with a range of \[0.0-1.0\]
+Since devices may differ in terms of range of vibration strengths, the values are sent as a dictionary of vibration motor indexes against floats with a range of \[0.0-1.0\] wihich will be scaled appropriately for the device.

 **Introduced In Version:** 1